-- 2. Fill the cooling system with water and inhibitor.
+2. Fill the cooling system with water and inhibitor.
 Refer to the Operation and Maintenance Manual, "Fluid Recommendations" topic (Maintenance Section) for more information on cooling system specifications.
+Note: Open the air vent (4) in order to allow air to be removed from the system.
+Fill the cooling system until coolant free of air flows from the vent .
+Tighten the air vent securely.
+Ensure that the filler cap is installed before operating the engine.

-Do not install the cooling system filler cap (1). - 3.
-Start the engine.
-Run the engine in order to purge the air from the cavities of the engine block.
-Stop the engine. - 4.
+- 3. Start the engine.
+Operate the engine in order to purge the air from the cavities of the engine block.
+Use the normal shutdown procedure in order to stop the engine. - 4.
 Check that the coolant level is within 25 mm (1.0 inch) of the bottom of the filler pipe.